 The Thanksgiving meal in Plymouth probably had little in common with today’s traditional holiday spread.
 Although turkeys were indigenous, there’s no record of a big, roasted bird at the feast.
 The Wampanoag brought deer and there would have been lots of local seafood (mussels, lobster, bass) plus the fruits of the first pilgrim harvest, including pumpkin.
 No mashed potatoes, though.
 Potatoes had only been recently shipped back to Europe from South America.
 Read more.

 When did America first call for a national Thanksgiving?

 America first called for a national day of thanksgiving to celebrate victory over the British in the Battle of Saratoga.
-In 1789, George Washington again called for national day of thanks on the last Thursday of November in 1777 to commemorate the end of the Revolutionary War and the ratification of the Constitution.
+In 1789, George Washington again called for national day of thanks on the last Thursday of November to commemorate the end of the Revolutionary War and the ratification of the Constitution.
 And during the Civil War, both the Confederacy and the Union issued Thanksgiving Day proclamations following major victories.

 Which president refused to recognize Thanksgiving?